 Orthodontic care is also important in the management of dental care for children.
 Orthodontics can modify the growth and development of the child's jaw.

-You can consult an orthodontist if your child's jaw growth is too slow or too fast, if teeth are badly placed, or if he can't close his mouth properly.
+You may want to consult an orthodontist for your child if their jaw is growing too slowly or too quickly, if their teeth are misaligned, or if they are unable to close their mouth properly.

-This can be partly explained by protruding teeth.
-After a thorough analysis, a dental specialist will assess the need for orthodontic treatment.
+This can be partly explained by prominent teeth.
+After a thorough examination, a dental specialist will assess whether appropriate orthodontic treatment is necessary.

 Orthodontic treatment is rare before the age of 4, unless your child has a severe jaw misalignment.
 Most often, treatment is applied from the age of 6 onwards as a result of prolonged thumb sucking (lozenge syndrome) or teat sucking.
 This causes a weakness in the development of the upper jaw, which results in a narrow jaw.

-For all these reasons, it's essential to treat dental malformations early.
-Early intervention avoids the need for more extensive treatment in adolescence or adulthood.
+For all these reasons, it is essential to address dental malformations promptly.
+Early intervention helps avoid more extensive treatments during adolescence or adulthood.

 Children's dental care: specific coverage